-The following FUI filter configuration is supported by the Cisco GGSN in standalone prepaid mode.
+The Cisco GGSN supports the FUI redirection filter configuration when in standalone prepaid mode.

 The OCS should return Filter IDs in the FUI group TLV.
-If the OCS server does not include the Filter IDs in the FUI TLV, the Cisco GGSN FUI HTTP redirect feature configures the GGSN to look for a preconfigured ACL for the FUI REDIRECT action.
+If the OCS server does not include the Filter IDs in the FUI TLV, the Cisco GGSN FUI-based HTTP redirection configures the GGSN to look for a preconfigured ACL for the FUI REDIRECT action.
 If an APN does not have a redirect filter defined, and the OCS server does not include a filter ID, all packets are dropped and redirection does not occur.

-To configure a redirect FUI filter to apply at an APN if a filter ID is not received in the FUI TLV from the OCS, use the following command in access-point configuration mode:
+To configure a rule and FUI filter to apply under an APN if a filter ID is not received in the FUI TLV from the OCS, use the following command in access-point configuration mode:

-Command Purpose Router(config-access-point)# redirect http rule acl-number [filter-id acl-number-in acl-number-out] Configures a default redirect FUI filter for an APN.
-Optionally, specify the filter-id keyword option to apply the filter to a packet when it is about to be dropped to verify if the packet is TCP, and if so, initiate HTTP redirect.
+Command Purpose Router(config-access-point)# redirect http rule acl-number [filter-id acl-number-in acl-number-out] Configures a default FUI rule under an APN if a filter ID is not received in the FUL TLV from the OCS.
+Optionally, specify the filter-id keyword option to apply an FUI redirection filter to a packet before it is dropped to verify if the packet is TCP, and if so, initiate HTTP redirection.